kurko/blog/obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md

 | **Embed** | `Transfer Attachment` should be on.
 For images, I set the Default Attachment Folder, I set `images/obsidian` (my Jekyll config expects `images/`). |
 | **Auto Clean** | I think it makes sense to turn on `Auto Clean`. |

-- The *repository* details are self-explanatory.
-The plugin's `README` has instructions on that.
-You'll need a Github token.
-- *Folder Behavior*: I set as `Fixed`.
-[More details here](https://github.com/ObsidianPublisher/obsidian-github-publisher#folder-reception-settings).
-- *Default Folder*: I'm using `obsidian`.
-This puts all files published into the [obsidian/ directory](https://github.com/kurko/blog/tree/642bf6816c50b7b666726163a9a8b3aeba73d2e0/obsidian) in Github.
-- *Title Frontmatter*: I've set mine to `filename`.
-This determines where the file will be sent to.
-For example, this post's `filename: guide/_posts/2022-10-15-jekyll-with-obsidian` at the top, so the plugin will use it to figure out that it should move it to `obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md`
-- *Links*: I turn on both `Internal Links` and `Wikilinks`.
-I want them to be processed.
-- *Embed*: `Transfer Attachment` should be on.
-For images, I set the Default Attachment Folder, I set `images/obsidian` (my Jekyll config expects `images/`).
-- I think it makes sense to turn on `Auto Clean`.

 **Step 3b:** the *Text Replacer* field is a bit more complicated.
 In short, it allows you to set some `regex` rules to rewrite some of the text during publishing.

 First, I want links to match what Jekyll expects, so I set it to transform them.